nim-works/nimskull/doc/manual.rst

 simplicity (they require specialized semantic checking)::

-  declared, defined, definedInScope, compiles, sizeof, is, shallowCopy, getAst, astToStr, spawn, procCall
+  declared, defined, definedInScope, compiles, sizeof, is, shallowCopy, getAst, astToStr, procCall

 Thus they act more like keywords than like ordinary identifiers; unlike a keyword however, a redefinition may `shadow`:idx: the definition in